FuuKowatty/Poke-Wiki_V2/README.md

 ```
 This will start the development server and the project will be accessible at http://localhost:3000 in your web browser.

+The site allows users to easily navigate to dedicated pages for Pokémon or berries.
+By clicking on the
+respective navigation options, users can access and explore the Pokémon or berries section of the site.

+--ZDJECIE--

+Users have the ability to store their favorite Pokémon or berries using the site's functionality.
+This feature enables users to save the names of their preferred Pokémon or berries for quick access and future reference.

+--ZDJECIE--

+The site provides detailed information about each Pokémon or berry.
+Users can access this feature to retrieve comprehensive details about specific Pokémon or berries, including characteristics, abilities, stats, and more.

+--ZDJECIE--

 <p align="right">(<a href="#readme-top">back to top</a>)</p>